 Accreditation assures our campus community and partners that Cal Poly is rigorously evaluated and meets or exceeds standards of performance, integrity, and improvement agreed on by our peer institutions.
 Accreditation also enables our students to qualify for participation in federally-funded programs, including financial aid and research, and assures the value of a Cal Poly degree to the state of California, prospective employers, and graduate schools.
 It also assures Cal Poly’s value to current and prospective faculty and staff members and reaffirms the university’s importance to the Central Coast community.

 The process of reaffirming our accreditation is an opportunity for us to undergo an institutional-level process of peer review, to discuss what is important to all members of the Cal Poly community, to analyze our strengths and challenges, to assess and support ongoing campus initiatives, and to discuss how to achieve our university goals.
 The idea of “reaffirmation” of our accreditation also allows us to proceed with a strength-based, not deficit-based, approach to evaluating our university’s performance according to widely accepted standards.

 WSCUC wants us to be clear and committed to our institutional mission, strategic in our use of available resources, and capable of demonstrating the educational effectiveness of our programs, both curricular and co-curricular, in achieving student learning, student engagement, and student success (including timely graduation).

-What are the WSCUC Standards, and where can they be found?
+What are the WSCUC Standards of Accreditation, and where can they be found?